Bartoshko/websocket_tester/README.md

 - PAYLOAD_FILE_PATH - path to a file where payload is going to be written
 - WS_EMITTING_TIME_STEP - time step of device hosting sink according to which payload is send to the back-end server
-- SINGLE_MEASURE_SEPARATION_TIME_STEP - time step according to which sink is requesting measurements from connected devices pairs set in sink devices permutation table
-- SINK_BUFFER_RELEASE_TIME_STEP - time step according to which sink is sending buffered measurements to sink hosting device and clearing the buffer
 - GLOBAL_BUFFER_SIZE - sink measurements buffer size
 - NOISE - percentage of noise probability that can be applied to each measurements given as integer from 0 to 100.
 Or when given as array of two dimensional arrays of probabilities distribution, then index zero reflects number of